Tits Geometry and Positive Curvature

 \begin{rem} The Coxeter groups that we will deal with in this paper will all be finite.
 By a theorem of Coxeter, Coxeter systems of rank $k+1$ are in one to one correspondence with finite subgroups of $\O(k+1)$ that are generated by reflections in hyperplanes of $\R^{k+1}$ and only fix the origin.
 Such groups have been classified.
 Let $(\W,S)$ be a Coxeter system of rank $k$ acting as a reflection group on $\R^{k+1}$, and consider its restriction to $\Sph^{k}$.
 In this case mirrors are of course great spheres $\Sph^{k-1}$, and the Coxeter group $\W$ acts simply transitively on the set of chambers.
 Each chamber is a spherical $k$-simplex and the corresponding triangulation of $\Sph^{k}$ is the \emph{geometric realization} of the Coxeter complex $\Delta(\W)$ associated to a Coxeter system $(\W,S)$.

 The geometry of this representation is also reflected in the Coxeter diagram of $\M$.
 For example, this diagram is connected if and only if this action is irreducible.
 Each node corresponds to a codimension one face simplex, $i$, and $\pi/m_{ij}$ is the angle between the corresponding $i$ and $j$ faces of the $k$-simplex $\Sph^k/\W$.
-Removing a node, yields the diagram for the residue of the corresponding face.
-In the dual interpretations where the roles of faces and vertices are reversed, the removal of a node yields the diagram for the isotropy group of $\W$ at the corresponding vertex.
+The Coxeter diagram for the isotropy group of $\W$ at the vertex opposite of face $i$ is obtained from the Coxeter diagram of $\W$ by removing the $i$-th node. \end{rem}